TheToriqul/PH-Assignment3/README.md

 ## Contributing

-Contributions to TheToriqul-Website-Deploy repository are welcome!
+Contributions to Rinterio - Modern Interior Design Website repository are welcome!
 If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 Please ensure that your contributions adhere to the project's guidelines and coding standards.

 ## Contact